tm-pham/covid19_school_transmission/README.md

 The manuscript and supplementary material of the study can be found on ...

 ## Model code
 The simulation code was built by Thi Mui Pham using R (version 4.0.2).
-A detailed description can be found in the supplementary material.
+A more detailed description can be found in the supplementary material.

+The code is divided into several parts.
+# Simulation
+covid19school_simulation.R: Run the simulation (epidemic) for several iterations and several scenarios
+# Epidemic
+covid19school_epidemic.R: Function for simulating the epidemic in the school
+# Variables
+covid19school_vars.R: Setting variabels
+covid19school_init_vars.R: Initializing the data frames for students and teachers and contact networks of students.
+# Functions
+covid19school_screening_function.R: Function for regular screening covid19school_risk_testing_function.R: Function for risk-based testing

 ## Data
 All data used in this work can be found ...